jailennn/Projects/README.md

 ## **School Projects**
 Here, you'll find a range of projects I’ve completed throughout my academic career.
 These projects demonstrate my skills in:
-- Cybersecurity & Networking
+- Cybersecurity & Networking tasks
-- Software Development & Testing
+- Software development & testing
 - Programming in multiple languages
-- Web Development
+- Web design & development

-Each project includes  documentation outlining the purpose, key features, and usage!
+Each project includes documentation outlining its purpose, key features, and usage!

 ---

 ## **Career Projects**
 In addition to schoolwork, this repository will serve as the foundation for future projects that align with my professional goals.
 As I continue my career, I'll be using this repository to:
-- Develop and refine new skills
+- Develop and refine newly learned skills
 - Collaborate with future team members
 - Build a portfolio to showcase all project work